priestc/MultiExplorer/README.md

     git pull

-It you see a message telling you to run ./mnage.py migrate, then navigate to the multiexplorer folder (inside the `MultiExplorer` folder) and run that command.
+If you see a message telling you to run `./manage.py migrate`, then navigate to the multiexplorer folder (inside the `MultiExplorer` folder) and run that command.